Net-Doge/dogeDeployer/README.txt

 Files in the same directory should be:
-- splunkuniversalinstaller.msi (MUST BE THIS NAME)
+- splunkuniversalforwarder.msi (MUST BE THIS NAME)
 - Sysmon.exe (FROM SYSINTERNALS)
 - sysmonconfig.xml (OPTIONAL)
 - inputs.conf (Optional)